Analysis

 Bill10-Year Cost

-Dynamic Cost Estimates — Key Assumptions: MINA includes 5% annual sector growth, reflecting manufacturing expansion from improved incentives.
-DO IT NOW includes 5% annual sector growth for strategic sectors.
+Dynamic Cost Estimates — Key Assumptions: MISA Title I (MINA) includes 3–5% annual sector growth.
+MISA Title II (DO IT NOW) includes 3–5% annual sector growth for strategic sectors.
 20% DVA Floor raises Applied DVA Ratio and Election Rate above raw averages.
-Mannie Mac uses a 4-5% loss rate per the Manufacturing Finance Corporation Act (higher than the SBA benchmark).
+Mannie Mac uses a 4–5% loss rate per the Manufacturing Finance Corporation Act.
+MERA uses dual-track structure with $250M caps per track.
+Revenue offsets reduce Mannie Mac net cost to $12.7B.

 Key Inputs: